-Configuring Trusted Certificates on Skype for Business
+Configuring Trusted Certificates on Yealink IP Phones

-When a Skype for Business phone requests an SSL connection with a server, the phone should verify that whether the server can be trusted.
-The server sends its certificate to the phone and the phone verifies this certificate based on its trusted certificates list.

-The T48G/T42G/T41P/T40P Skype for Business phones have 49 built-in trusted certificates.
+When an IP phone requests an SSL connection with a server, the IP phone should verify that whether the server can be trusted.
+The server sends its certificate to the IP phone and the IP phone verifies this certificate based on its trusted certificates list.
+The IP phone has 30 built-in trusted certificates.
 For more information, refer to Appendix B Trusted Certificate Authority List on page 12.
-The phone supports uploading 10 custom trusted certificates (CA certificates) at most.
+The IP phone supports uploading 10 custom trusted certificates (CA certificates) at most.
 For more information on customizing a trusted certificate, refer to Appendix C Creating Custom Certificates on page 13.

-To determine whether a certificate is within its valid time range, check that the time and date on the phone are configured properly.
+For the IP phone to determine whether a certificate is within its valid time range, check that the time and date on the phone are configured properly.